anuditverma/anuditverma.github.io/_posts/2020-07-29-my-journey-on-becoming-a-google-dsc-lead.md

 ## 1. How It All Started?

-On 10th June 2020 (coincidently it was my Mom's birthday), I received an invitation from Google Cloud Platform (GCP) Team to apply for Google DSC Program.
+On 10th June 2020, I received an invitation from Google Cloud Platform (GCP) Team to apply for Google DSC Program.
 But I wondered why I got the invite?
 Then I realized that oh!
 I had been mentoring participants from top North American hackathons in the Spring of 2020.
 I was helping student participants to deploy their software apps to utilize Google's Cloud Computing Services on GCP.
 So this might be a way of Google's Cloud Team recognizing me as an active GCP enthusiast and hence sending me an invite.

 <center><img src="/assets/img/dsc_lead/invite.png" alt="DSC Invitation email"></center><br>